 Translator Payment: Using PayPal

 Today, PayPal is the most popular method for international translator payment.
 PayPal is an online payment method to send payments and money via the Internet.
-You can register for free and to do so, you only need your email address.
-PayPal charges a small percentage of the amount you receive each time that money enters in your account.
+You can register for free, and to do so, you only need your email address.
+PayPal charges a small percentage of the amount you receive each time that money enters your account.
 One good point of PayPal is that you don’t have to reveal your bank information to all your clients; you will just have to provide the email address with which you registered.
-Sending money has no cost at all and it can be done by credit or debit card, bank account or another PayPal account.
+Sending money has no cost at all, and it can be done by credit or debit card, bank account, or another PayPal account.
 All in all, it is a very simple and fast method.
-The transfers are made instantly and it is very good for international translator payments.
+The transfers are made instantly, and it is very good for international translator payments.

 This is where Payoneer comes in.

 Translator Payment: Using Payoneer

 Payoneer is a company for global payments and money transfers online that issues a pre-paid MasterCard.
 Using this card, you can withdraw money from any ATM all over the world.
 You don’t need a bank account to get the card, but you will have to make a one-time payment to receive it.
 Your account in Payoneer will have monthly maintenance costs, which are actually very low, and each time you make an ATM withdrawal, you will also have a cost (from the bank and from Payoneer).
 If you use your card to make purchases, there is no cost.

 To withdraw your money from PayPal, you need to request Payoneer’s pre-paid MasterCard and the US Payment Service in Payoneer (which is a virtual US account).
 Then you will have to enter the information of your U.S. account in PayPal and then send your PayPal balance to this account.
 In a few days, the money will be loaded in your Payoneer Mastercard, and you will be able to withdraw from an ATM or shop as you would do with any credit card.

 As a freelance translator, the costs you will have from both your PayPal and Payoneer account and the transactions are the following: